With Marcus Amaker and Charlton Singleton

 In April 2007, Dr. Bell was honored by Select Health Insurance Inc. with an endowed scholarship named in his honor at the Coastal Community Foundation of Charleston, South Carolina.
 The scholarship will provide support for African American students attending MUSC in all six colleges.
-Dr. Bell started the annual Low Country Jazz Festival which is in its fifth year and has been recognized as one of the best Jazz Festival in the Southeast.
-The festival is sponsor by Closing the Gap In Health Care INC for the purpose of rising funds to support the radio and television programs as well as the endowed scholarship at the community foundation.
+Dr. Bell started the annual Low Country Jazz Festival, which is in its fifth year and has been recognized as one of the best Jazz Festivals in the Southeast.
+The festival is sponsored by Closing the Gap In Health Care INC for the purpose of raising funds to support the radio and television programs as well as the endowed scholarship at the community foundation.
 We have reached our goal of $250,000.

-The Thaddeus J. Bell Scholarship has been endowed for $ 250,000 for African Americans students at MUSC in all colleges in good standing with their prospective college).
-He is a frequent lecture on health disparities for MUSC, local radio and television.
-Heeh has been featured in several newspaper articles in Charleston, Columbia and Greenville, South Carolina.
-He is a frequent speaker at the annual the Greenville Health Disparity Conference and recently wrote an Op Ed on Obesity in the African American Community that appeared in the Greenville Newspaper.
+The Thaddeus J. Bell Scholarship has been endowed for $250,000 for African American students at MUSC in all colleges in good standing with their prospective college.
+He is a frequent lecturer on health disparities for MUSC, local radio, and television.
+He has been featured in several newspaper articles in Charleston, Columbia, and Greenville, South Carolina.
+He is a frequent speaker at the annual Greenville Health Disparity Conference and recently wrote an Op Ed on Obesity in the African American Community that appeared in the Greenville Newspaper.
 He is the recipient of the Golden Pen Award from the Post and Courier for a letter he wrote to the editor regarding the Apology of the American Association to African American Physicians for 100 years of Discrimination in 2008.

-In 1980 Dr. Bell found the Cross Family Health Center in Cross, SC, which was a free clinic for the underserved people in Cross, South Carolina which is now a federal health center for the underserved population and is a major part of the Franklin C. Health Clinic Network in Charleston, South Carolina.
+In 1980, Dr. Bell founded the Cross Family Health Center in Cross, SC, which was a free clinic for the underserved people in Cross, South Carolina, which is now a federal health center for the underserved population and is a major part of the Franklin C. Health Clinic Network in Charleston, South Carolina.
 He worked at that center for 10 years as the only physician in the rural community of Cross, South Carolina.

 He has expertise in fitness and health and often lectures on these subjects as well.
 Dr. Bell is a former World-Class sprinter in Master Track and Field.
 He won the title of World Champion in 1987 and 1989 in the 100m sprint.
 He has also been a two-time World Medical Games Champion in the 100m and 400m dashes.
 He has been on two master world champion sprint relay teams (1996 and 2001) at the Masters World Games.
 He has been a gold medal winner at the Penn Relays and has been guest physician at the relays.
 He has been invited to participate in famous Modesto Relays where he won the 100 and 200m dash for Masters Athletes (1988).
 Dr. Bell holds all of the South Carolina Records in the sprint events (100m and 200m dash) in Master Track and Field for South Carolina.